Insider: 10 things we learned from The Pioneer

 - You’re here for the experience.
 Remember that!

 We were astounded by the number of teams seemingly forgetting about the experience of The Pioneer.
 The scenery was some of the best you’ll ever witness from a mountain bike, or road bike.
 Have a beer after a hard stage.
 It’s highly unlikely to impact your highly scientific recovery process or leave you with dead legs the next day.
-More often than not those same people not enjoying a fresh post-stage ale as the same ones kicking around in their kit hours after finishing the stage.
+More often than not those same people not enjoying a fresh post-stage ale are the same ones kicking around in their kit hours after finishing the stage.
 Fuelling up immediately after the stage, however you feel best meets your needs, is priority number one.
 One beer.
 You’ve still got tomorrow to think about.

 - Amidst the pain, there were beautiful moments.
 Hold onto them.